AndresFMC/rag-documentation-navigator/README.md

 ## Solution

-A serverless RAG (Retrieval-Augmented Generation) system that transforms static document collections into an intelligent knowledge navigator:
+A serverless RAG (Retrieval-Augmented Generation) system with API key protection that transforms static document collections into an intelligent knowledge navigator:

 1. **Upload** PDF documents to build your knowledge base
+2. **Authenticate** with secure API key
-2. **Ask** questions in natural language
+3. **Ask** questions in natural language
-3. **Receive** contextual answers with source citations in seconds
+4. **Receive** contextual answers with source citations in seconds

-The system understands context, synthesizes information from multiple sources, and provides accurate answers backed by specific document references.
+The system understands context, synthesizes information from multiple sources, and provides accurate answers backed by specific document references while maintaining secure access control.

 ## Architecture